spacetelescope/STScI-STIPS/docs/using_stips/catalogue_formats.rst

 Internal Catalogue
 ------------------

-An 'internal' catalogue is intended to include either point or extended sources, but is limited to a single filter.
+An Internal catalogue is intended to include either point or extended sources, but is limited to a single filter.
 It must contain the following columns:

 * ID